 The field of education is constantly evolving.
-In the past, we’ve adapted our teaching to reflect the newest in research and best practices.
-But over the last year, we’ve also had to respond to the unprecedented circumstances brought about by the COVID-19 pandemic.
-Now, we’ve done our best in an incredibly challenging time.
-But unfortunately, everything we (and the powers that be) have come up with hasn’t turned out to be all that good for students.
+We’re a “know better, do better” kind of profession.
+But that doesn’t mean that we (or perhaps more accurately, the powers that actually make decisions in education) always get it right.
 For every great trend (looking at you, anti-racist professional development), there’s an equally terrible one (lesson plan submission, anyone?).
 Following are the current teaching trends we believe we’ll look back on and ask ourselves, “What were we thinking?”:

-2. Standardized Testing
+1. Standardized Testing

-4. Sky-High Kindergarten Expectations
+2. Sky-High Kindergarten Expectations

 Kindergarten has experienced a shift since the late 1990s.
 With increased emphasis on student achievement and the establishment of standards, expectations that were once relegated to first and second graders moved down to 5-year-olds.
 But kindergarten was designed as a place for children to play, explore, and develop social skills.
 Frankly, we sacrifice this at our own peril (and that of the children in our care) because these skills are preconditions of academic learning.
 Frustrated with kindergarten burnout (how is that a thing?), more teachers and parents are pushing back and calling for focus on life skills.

-5. Artificial Intelligence Replacing Human Intelligence
+3. Artificial Intelligence Replacing Human Intelligence

 Artificial intelligence (AI) is already being used in blended and personalized learning, but experts expect its use to grow significantly in the coming years.
 It seems schools will be at the center of this technological “revolution.”
 Education leader Sir Anthony Sheldon claims that intelligent machines will replace teachers by 2027.
 Excuse us, but what?
 Teaching is perhaps the most human of endeavors.
 Pardon us if we don’t think that robots could ever have the empathy, passion, and grit required to do what we do every day.

-6. Curriculum That Dictates the Exact Words Teachers Say, the Exact Page They’re On, and Just About Everything Else
+5. Curriculum That Dictates the Exact Words Teachers Say, the Exact Page They’re On, and Just About Everything Else

-Sorry … not sorry, but requiring teachers to follow a script while delivering a lesson was never going to work.
+Sorry not sorry, but requiring teachers to follow a script while delivering a lesson was never going to work.
 Scripted curriculum materials focus on explicit instruction, discrete skills, and rote learning.
 Scripted curriculum does not allow for the flexibility that the classroom demands.
 It’s a “one size most certainly does not fit all” approach.
 It fails to address the diverse needs of students, takes away time from content areas like social studies and science, and squashes creativity.
 It might provide some structure to a teacher who doesn’t yet feel confident in their skills, but basically, it’s everything we hate.